 Mrs. Jones continued her advocacy for youth.
 In 1971, she took a position with Omaha Public Schools at Horace Mann Junior High School on Florence Boulevard.
 There, she was a counselor, an administrative intern and an assistant principal.
 In 1971, she shared her analysis with the City of Omaha that there were no bowling alleys, roller rinks, movie theaters or indoor swimming pools in North Omaha between Cuming and Fort Streets, from 16th to 42nd Streets.
 She was genuinely concerned for the health and well-being of youth throughout the community, made her voice heard, and took action to improve the lives of others.

 In 1972, Mrs. Jones became the individualized study center coordinator for the district, and in 1973 she was the project director with the Vocational Skills Center.
-She also owned a beauty shop at North 40th and Ames Avenue, may have owned her own club, and might have be
+She also owned a beauty shop at North 40th and Ames Avenue, owned her own club, and hosted an annual beauty pageant for young women in North Omaha.

 Beverly Wead Blackburn Jones was 36 years old when she died suddenly from asthma in June 1973.